Former Adobe exec's start-up seeks to improve the mammogram experience

 In recent years, the company has secured capital to purchase 3D mammography units and offer a test that takes X-rays at different angles of the breast.
 At some $450,000, the equipment is far more expensive than standard mammography units.

-Dyrdahl, also a former marketing director at Apple Inc, said she joined the company after years of "terrible" mammogram experiences.
+Dyrdahl, also a former marketing director at Apple Inc (AAPL.O), said she joined the company after years of "terrible" mammogram experiences.
 Dyrdahl is herself a breast cancer survivor.

 The American Cancer Society recommends that women over 40 get annual mammograms, but researchers have found that 50 percent of women with insurance opt out, even though most women in that age range are not responsible for additional out-of-pocket costs.